sajari/sdk-dotnet/docs/SchemaApi.md

 List schema fields

-Retrieve a list of schema fields in the collection.
+Retrieve a list of schema fields in a collection.

 ### Example
 ```csharp